Aeonium percarneum (R.P.Murray) Pit. & Proust.

 Sempervivum percarneum, Aldasorea percarnea

-Aeonium percarneum is a few-branched succulent shrub that grows up to 3.3 feet (1 m) tall, forming rosettes of dark green leaves at the end of the stems.
-The rosettes are up to 8 inches (20 cm) in diameter.
-Leaves are up to 4 inches (10 cm) long and up to 1.6 inches (4 cm) wide.
-They are often reddish variegated along the margin.
-The nicely dense and pyramidal inflorescences bear star-shaped, rose-white flowers.
+Aeonium percarneum is a few-branched succulent shrub that forms rosettes of dark green leaves at the end of the branches.
+It grows up to 3.3 feet (1 m) tall.
+The rosettes are flattish and up to 8 inches (20 cm) in diameter.
+Branches are ascending and up to 0.8 inches (2 cm) in diameter.
+Leaves are spoon-shaped, up to 4 inches (10 cm) long, and up to 1.6 inches (4 cm) wide.
+They are often reddish along the margin.
+The nicely dense pyramidal inflorescences bear star-shaped rose-white flowers.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).